m4sterblaster/cpp-starter/README.md

 # C++ - Crash Course

+There are loads of resources out there teaching you how to get started on cpp, esp on youtube if you are the kind of learner who learn best wih videos!
+I've written this repo based on multiple videos and free learning resources out there, to spread more free learnings!
+Enjoy this c++ crash course.

+Watch the following video when you run code with the specified prefix:

 * 01-14: Code created following Derek Banas' great tutorial: https://youtu.be/Rub-JsjMhWY
-* 15: Code created following ICT Tutorials C++ Part 72-75: https://www.youtube.com/watch?v=qRJUPN0NWRU&index=74&list=PL792F8AED9E6F3E9F
+* 15: Code created based on ICT Tutorials C++ Part 72-75: https://www.youtube.com/watch?v=qRJUPN0NWRU&index=74&list=PL792F8AED9E6F3E9F
+* 16: Code created based on mycodeschool's pointers and (2D) arrays tutorial: https://youtu.be/sHcnvZA2u88

 ## Pre-Requisit
 * Install c/c++ compiler (on windows): https://www.youtube.com/watch?v=lqzuR2USKRM